IamJackReed/reed/_posts/2025-12-19-the-hidden-traps-of-teamwork.md

 The counter-intuitive reality is that for knowledge workers, this approach achieves the exact opposite.
 Adding pressure doesn't create focus; it reduces available thinking power, the very resource needed for complex problem-solving.
 The result is not only lower-quality work but a creative process that slows down even more.

-Consider an organization struggling to keep up with changing customer requirements.
+Consider an organisation struggling to keep up with changing customer requirements.
 The leadership's response is to demand the teams work harder.
 This increases stress on the knowledge workers, which in turn reduces their capacity for innovation and lowers the quality of their output.
 The time it takes to get new features to market actually increases—the very outcome they were trying to avoid.
 In a world where creativity and adaptability are paramount, understanding this paradox is critical to creating an environment where people can do their best work.

 ## Conflict Is a Creative Signal, Not a Sign of Failure